HearstAT/docker-hhi-build-tools/README.md

 If you have any problems with or questions about this image, please submit a [GitHub issue](https://github.com/HearstAT/docker-hhi-build-tools/issues).

 # License
-The cloudbees/java-build-tools image is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), and this repository is too:
+The [cloudbees/java-build-tools](https://github.com/cloudbees/java-build-tools-dockerfile) (which we borrowed a lot from) image is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), and this repository is too:

 ```
-Copyright 2015 CloudBees, Inc
+Copyright 2015 HearstAT

 Licensed under the Apache License, Version 2.0 (the "License");